The following video is an introduction to mimoCall. In case you need in depth information please read the instructions further below.

-The mimoCall source is a way to bring in one or more remote correspondents for an interview or panel discussion.
+The mimoCall source is a way to bring in one or more remote correspondents for an interview or a panel discussion.

-- In mimoLive, set up a mimoCall source for each correspondent
+- In mimoLive, set up a mimoCall source for each correspondent.

 Using mimoCall requires a Boinx ID.
 If you have not yet created a Boinx ID, click here to get started.

-Now that you are sucessfully logged in into your Boinx Connect account you can create a mimoCall source in mimoLive:
+Now that you are sucessfully logged into your Boinx Connect account you can create a mimoCall source in mimoLive:

-- Click the "+" button on the top right of the Source Library on the far left in the mimoLive document window.
+- Click the + button on the top right of the Source Library on the far left in the mimoLive document window.
 A list of source types will pop up in a window.

 To send this link you have two options:

-- Click on "Copy Invitation Link" to get the link copied to the macOS paste board.
+- Copy Invitation Link: Copies the link to the macOS paste board.
 Now you can paste the link into any communication channel you prefer.

-TDB because its a moving target :-)
+TDB because it's a moving target :-)